jasDestiny/Data-Science/Project scheduler/readme.txt

 STEP 8:

-Use the Morning and Afternoon file.
+Use the Morning.csv and Afternoon.csv file.
 It contains schedule details.
 Job Done!